manugrandio/ai-tools/README.md

 - Make a copy of the sample environment file with `cp .env.test .env`
 - Set the value of `OPENAI_API_KEY` in the `.env` file with your OpenAI API key
 - Start the application by running `docker compose up --build`
-- Run database migrations with `docker exec -it api npm run migration:run`
+- When it's ready run database migrations with `docker exec -it api npm run migration:run`

 The application is now running.